Svetasv logo

 Chapter 11 12 I told them, “If you think it best, give me my pay; but if not, keep it.”
 So they paid me thirty pieces of silver.

-The prophet acts as Judas in this passage.
+The prophet portrays Judas in this passage and the next.
 Judas proposes to the high priests that he would betray Jesus, and asks to be paid if they agreed to the proposal.
 He was given 30 pieces of silver (Matt.
 26:14-16).

 Chapter 11 13 And the Lord said to me, “Throw it to the potter”—the handsome price at which they valued me!
 So I took the thirty pieces of silver and threw them to the potter at the house of the Lord.

 After Jesus was condemned to die, Judas remorsefully threw the reward money in the temple and left.
-The chief priests decided not to deposit the blood money in the temple treasury but instead used it to buy a potter's field (Matt.
-27:1-10).
-Zechariah predicts both these events with his prophetic act of throwing the silver at a potter in the temple - he portrays both Judas and the chief priests simultaneously.
+Because it was blood money, the chief priests decided not to deposit it in the temple treasury or use it to buy land for the temple, but instead made Judas buy them a potter's field with the money (Matt.
+27:1-10, Acts 1:18).
+Zechariah predicts both these events with his prophetic act of throwing the silver at a potter in the temple.

-The phrase, "the handsome price at which they valued me", is a remark from God.
+The parenthetical phrase, "the handsome price at which they valued me", is a comment from Jesus.
 The 30 pieces of silver, sarcastically called "handsome", was equivalent to the reimbursement for the accidental death of a slave (Exodus 21:32).
-This was the price they set for the capture of Christ, God's representative.
+This was the price they set for the capture of the Son of God.

-Note: We believe that Matt 27:9,10 refers to Jer.
-32:37-41 and not to 11:13 in this passage.
+Note: We believe that Matt 27:9,10 refers to both Jer.
+32:8-9 and this passage in Zech.
+11:13.
 In a similarly prophetic action in Jer.
 32, Jeremiah purchased a potters field in Anathoth as a sign that God would return the people of Israel to their own land.
 When Christ died to redeem all mankind (including the Israelites), God, in His great love, used the blood money (money that was paid by some Israelites to crucify Christ) to affirm His promise of a glorious Millennial Kingdom (Jer.
 32:37-41) through the purchase of a field (Matt.
 27:9,10).
-We believe that in Matt 27:9,10, Matthew connects Christ's death to the symbolism and promise of Jeremiah 32 by inserting parenthetical paraphrases of this passage in Zechariah into a paraphrase of parts of Jer.
-32:8,9.
-Matthew structures the passage so as to obscure its meaning because of its prophetic nature, making it appear to refer to this passage, 11:13, in Zechariah. ( Similarly, Mark 1:2 inserts a parenthetical quote from Malachi to associate John the Baptist with a quote from Isaiah.)
+Matthew, by paraphrasing parts of Jer.
+32:8,9 in Matt 27:9,10, indicates that Judas' purchase of the field was predicted in Jeremiah 32; Matthew also inserts a parenthetical paraphrase of this passage, Zechariah 11:13, in Matt 27:9,10 to indicate that this passage also predicts the same event. ( Similarly, Mark 1:2 inserts a parenthetical quote from Malachi to associate John the Baptist with a quote from Isaiah.)

 Chapter 11 14 Then I broke my second staff called Union, breaking the bond between Judah and Israel.